 Biographies and mission statements

-At the age of 7, Bryan Patrick Avery discovered a love of reading and mysteries after receiving his first Bobbsey Twins Mystery book.
+Bryan Patrick Avery: At the age of 7, Bryan Patrick Avery discovered a love of reading and mysteries after receiving his first Bobbsey Twins Mystery book.
 Today, he is an award-winning poet and author of more than a dozen books for children.
-His middle-grade story, “The Magic Day Mystery,” appears in Super Puzzletastic Mysteries, an anthology from HarperCollins and the Mystery Writers of America.
-His Jake Maddox JV Mysteries, Off Base and Soccer Suspicions, were released by Stone Arch Books.
-Bryan is the 2021 recipient of the SCBWI Work in Progress Award for his chapter book mystery The Robot in the Library.
+His middle-grade story, “The Magic Day Mystery”, appears in SUPER PUZZLETASTIC MYSTERIES, an anthology from HarperCollins and the Mystery Writers of America.
+His Jake Maddox JV Mysteries, Off Base and Soccer Suspicions were released earlier this year by Stone Arch Books.
+Bryan is the 2021 recipient of the SCBWI Work in Progress Award for his chapter book mystery The Robot In The Library.
 He is also the author of The Freeman Field Photograph, Black Men In Science, and the chapter book series, Mr. Grizley’s Class.

 Mission Statement: I have always found MWA to be an inviting and inclusive organization.
 As a member of the NorCal Board, I will work to bring the joys of the mystery genre to the next generation of mystery readers and writers.